ijsnow/cbva-web/docs/tests.md

 Run them with `pnpm test`.

+The database is seeded with some data beforehand.

+- Levels: unrated, b, a, aa, aaa
+- Divisions: unrated, b, a, aa, aaa, open

 # Component unit tests

 Component unit tests are written with vitest and are ran separately from the integration tests